madan-m-v/madan-m-v/README.md

-## Hi there 👋
+## Hi 👋, I'm Madan M V
+A passionate developer from India
+- 🌱 I'm currently learning JAVA and Its Frameworks
 <!--
 **madan-m-v/madan-m-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...